speechLabBcCuny/onssen/README.md

 Citing
 ------

-If you are using nussl for your research project, we please ask that you cite it using one of the following bibtex citations:
+If you use onssen for your research project, please cite one of the following bibtex citations:

     @inproceedings {onssen,
         author = {Zhaoheng Ni and Michael Mandel},